Ismail-Rhoulam/TheChosenOne/README.md

 # TheChosenOne

-TheChosenOne is a Python library for fun.
+TheChosenOne is a Python library for university tasks.

 ## Installation